maximolanza/maximolanza/README.md

 ### 🌱 I'm currently learning...

-- Some UX/UI basics and Flutter basics.
+- Some UX/UI basics and Flutter.
 - With reactJs/NextJs: Tailwind -> Shadcn, Supabase.

-### 🗣 Máximo as a Teacher ( ?
-Teaching friends to become 👩‍💻CODERS

 ---